sabrinadowla14/mobile_flashcards/README.md

 ## Mobile Flash Card

 ```
-For the UdaciCards project - I built a mobile application iOS that allows users to study collections of flashcards.
+For the UdaciCards project, I built an iOS mobile application that allows users to study collections of flashcards.
 The app allows users to create different categories of flashcards called "decks", add flashcards to those decks, and then take quizzes on those decks.
 ```

-## The functionality of mobile flashcard
+## The functionality of mobile flashcards

 > DecksDetails.js is the primary view, seen when the app loads.